ioBroker/ioBroker.onkyo/README.md

 Another special state maintained by the adapter is "connected".
 It's a boolean showing whether node-eiscp is currently connected to a receiver.

+To DO:
+- Auto-discovery like SONOS
+- Using eiscp.get_commands

 ## ChangeLog

+### 0.1.0
+* (bluefox) update adapter for new concept

 ### 0.0.4
 * (owagner) use verify_commands=false, to be able to send high-level commands to unknown AVR models

 ### 0.0.3
 * (owagner) allow setting of states other than "command".
 This will trigger a high level